dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_trace.md

       --cluster string                 The name of the kubeconfig cluster to use -c, --container string               Target container in pod.
-Required if pod run multiple containers --context string                 The name of the kubeconfig context to use --duration duration              Trace for the given timespan and then automatically stop the trace.
-Provided in the form of dd:hh:mm:ss (default 00:00:00:10)
+Required if pod run multiple containers --context string                 The name of the kubeconfig context to use --duration duration              Trace for the given timespan and then automatically stop the trace.Provided in the form of dd:hh:mm:ss or corresponding time unit representation (e.g. 1s, 2m, 3h) (default 10s) (default 00:00:00:10)
       --format format                  Sets the output format for the trace file conversion.
 Supported formats:
                                        NetTrace, Chromium, Speedscope (default "NetTrace") -h, --help                           help for trace